hfboyce/tableau_course/_sources/lessons/lesson3.md

 Examples include:

--Does political party voting change with indicators of wealth for all people living in Canada?([Source: Data Science: A First Introduction](https://ubc-dsci.github.io/introduction-to-datascience/index.html#chapter-learning-objectives))
+- Does political party voting change with indicators of wealth for all people living in Canada?([Source: Data Science: A First Introduction](https://ubc-dsci.github.io/introduction-to-datascience/index.html#chapter-learning-objectives))
 - Does the high school graduation rate affect employment rates in the Indian population?

 ### Predictive

-Predictive questions are less interested in what ****causes*** a particular result and more on ***if*** a particular result will occur.
+Predictive questions are less interested in what ***causes*** a particular result and more on ***if*** a particular result will occur.
 It generally asks what particular measurements or categories for an observation will be.

 <img src="imgs/predictive.png"  width = "45%" alt="404 image" />